betterweekdays/onet/README.md

 The Connection object makes the call to the API

-The Resource Object will create Enitty objects which are read only value objects.
+The Resource Object will create Entity objects which are read only value objects.

 Examples: